Dental and Maxillofacial Radiology.

 Brenda Murray

-Brenda is a Consultant in Dental and Maxillofacial Radiology/Honorary Senior Lecturer.
+Brenda is a Consultant in Dental and Maxillofacial Radiology, Honorary Senior Lecturer and Clinical Director of Leeds Dental Institute.
 She qualified from Queen’s University in Belfast in 1998 after intercalating both a BSc (Hons) and PhD in Anatomy during her undergraduate training.
-Brenda then went onto complete a one year Research Fellowship in Belfast (1999) and was subsequently appointed as a Clinical Lecturer in Oral Sciences at the Queen’s University, Belfast.
-During this time is completed a Postgraduate Certificate in Higher Education Teaching.
-She came to Leeds as a Specialist Registrar in 2003 and was appointed as a consultant in Leeds Dental Institute in 2008 and in the Mid Yorkshire Hospitals NHS Trust in 2009.
-Her main interests are in ultrasound of the head and neck and cone beam CT.
+Brenda then went onto complete a one year Research Fellowship in Belfast and was subsequently appointed as a Clinical Lecturer in Oral Sciences at the Queen’s University, Belfast.
+During this time she completed a Postgraduate Certificate in Higher Education Teaching.
+She came to Leeds as a Specialist Registrar in 2003 and was appointed as a consultant in Leeds Dental Institute in 2008.
+Brenda has held a number of educational roles.
+She has been Chair of the Specialist Advisory Committee for the Additional Dental Specialties and led the development of the new curriculum for speciality training in Dental & Maxillofacial Radiology.
+She has also been Training Programme Director and National Recruitment Lead for the speciality and a member of the speciality exam board of the Royal College of Radiologists.
+Her main clinical interests are in ultrasound of the head and neck and cone beam CT.

 Dental and Maxillofacial Radiology